 The ‘new’ industrial policy mustn’t be focused in isolation on the processing industry, but should rather include the construction and ICT sectors.
 So, I don’t consider that it should be neutral, rather it should focus actively on sectors that are expected to be the biggest contributors to economic growth and social mobility.
 In that sense, the order of priorities should be such that the processing sector, in the medium term, is found at the forefront.

 Why?
 The fourth industrial revolution is underway around the world.
-Digital technologies are finding applications in all segments of society, and in technologically developed countries that includes manufacturing processes, where intelligent automation of the production process is being sought, and represents a precondition for creating production methods through the intelligent factories of the future.
+Digital technologies are finding applications in all segments of society, and in technologically developed countries that include manufacturing processes, where intelligent automation of the production process is being sought and represents a precondition for creating production methods through the intelligent factories of the future.
 The results of analysis of the efficiency of investments in the last decade, which we recently published in MAT, show incontrovertibly that the fastest growing capital efficiency in Serbia has been recorded in the service sector with so-called professional-creative activities.
-According to the new development paradigm (the key elements of which are creativity, knowhow, originality, ideas etc.), these activities are potentially the greatest sources of economic prosperity.
+According to the new development paradigm (the key elements of which are creativity, know-how, originality, ideas etc.), these activities are potentially the greatest sources of economic prosperity.

 The industrial policy shouldn’t be neutral, but rather focused actively on sectors that are expected to be the biggest contributors to economic growth and social mobility, and those are the ict sector and construction

 The very concept of growth and development is changing, and the current allocation of investments is moving towards increasing the share of intellectual property in the structure of fixed assets (software and research & development as the most important constituent elements), which encourages the stronger development of activities in which these resources are more represented, in relative terms.
 On the other hand, a country with this kind of income per capita and this level of development, and considering the existing liquidity of public finances, should push construction to the maximum.
 In periods of accelerated economic growth, investments in construction outgrow GDP growth.
-This is a fact that must be valid until we reach the mid level of development.
+This is a fact that must be valid until we reach the mid-level of development.